imagej/napari-imagej/doc/examples/scripting.rst

 Installing the script
 ---------------------

-The rules for `adding SciJava Scripts to ImageJ2 <https://imagej.net/scripting/#adding-scripts-to-the-plugins-menu>`_ also apply when adding scripts to napari-imagej, **with one exception**:
+Copy the code block above and paste it into a new file called ``Puncta_Segmentation.py``.
+As for where to put that file, the rules for `adding SciJava Scripts to ImageJ2 <https://imagej.net/scripting/#adding-scripts-to-the-plugins-menu>`_ also apply when adding scripts to napari-imagej if you are using a local ImageJ2 (e.g. a subdirectory of ``Fiji.app/scripts/``).

-When napari-imagej is not provided with a local ImageJ2 instance, it must `download one implicitly <../Configuration.html#imagej-directory-or-endpoint>`_.
-This ImageJ2 can be tucked away, so napari-imagej will *by default* look within **the current directory** for a ``scripts`` subdirectory.
-This behavior can be changed by altering the `imagej base directory <../Configuration.html#imagej-base-directory>`_ in napari-imagej's settings.
+**However**, when napari-imagej is *not* provided with a local ImageJ2 instance, it must `download one <../Configuration.html#imagej-directory-or-endpoint>`_.
+This ImageJ2 can be tucked away, so napari-imagej will *by default* look within the **ImageJ base directory** for a ``scripts`` subdirectory, which must then have further subdirectories that contain your scripts.
+This behavior can be controlled via the `imagej base directory <../Configuration.html#imagej-base-directory>`_ in napari-imagej's settings.

-*Without changing these settings*, placing ``Puncta_Segmentation.py`` in ``./scripts`` allows napari-imagej to discover the script.
+*Without changing this setting*, placing ``Puncta_Segmentation.py`` in a subdirectory of ``<path-to-napari-imagej-git-repo>/scripts`` allows napari-imagej to discover the script.

-*If* ``imagej base directory`` *has been changed*, instead place the script in ``<imagej base directory>/scripts``.
+*If the imagej base directory has been changed*, instead place the script in a subdirectory of ``<imagej base directory>/scripts``.

 Running the script
 ------------------

+**Note**: this example was tested running with a `imagej directory or endpoint <../Configuration.html#imagej-directory-or-endpoint>`_ of ``sc.fiji:fiji:2.21.0``.

 With napari-imagej running, the first step is to open the input data.
-The sample images used in the original PyImageJ document are available on the PyImageJ GitHub repository `here <https://github.com/imagej/pyimagej/blob/main/doc/sample-data/test_still.tif>`_
+We'll download the same sample data as the original PyImageJ example, `available here <https://github.com/imagej/pyimagej/blob/main/doc/sample-data/test_still.tif>`_.

 The second step is to find our script within napari-imagej.
-Discovered SciJava Scripts can be found under *their* `filename <https://imagej.net/scripting/#adding-scripts-to-the-plugins-menu>`_; we can find ``Puncta_Segmemtation.py`` by searching "puncta segmentation"
+Discovered SciJava Scripts can be found under their `filename <https://imagej.net/scripting/#adding-scripts-to-the-plugins-menu>`_; so we search for "puncta segmentation"

 .. figure:: ../doc-images/napari-imagej_puncta_search.png

     ``Puncta_Segmentation.py`` exposed within the napari-imagej searchbar as ``PunctaSegmentation``.

 Double-clicking on ``PunctaSegmentation`` will bring a modal dialog, prompting the user for input data.
-The dialog also offers the user to spawn the resulting table in a new window, which may be preferred for large result tables.
+The dialog also offers to display the resulting table in a new window, which may be preferred for large result tables.

-Once the "OK" button is clicked, the resuling table is displayed in a new napari widget:
+Once the "OK" button is clicked, the resuling table is displayed in a new window, or a new napari widget, based on the option you selected above:

 .. figure:: ../doc-images/napari-imagej_puncta_results.png